hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 $\mathbf{b}$ (of size $K \times 1$) are *parameters* of the function.
 The algorithm will *learn* these with the help of the *training* data that we have.
 (Which is a fancy way of saying that we will fit them to the pre-classified example data.)
+For this, we introduce a *loss* function $\mathcal{L}$ that quantifies the disagreement between what our classifier suggests for the scores and what our training data provides as the known truth.
+Thus, this loss function goes up if the classifier is doing a poor job and goes down if it's doing great.
+The parameters $\mathbf{W}$ and $\mathbf{b}$ are tuned to minimise this loss --- another optimisation problem.

 ### Moving to neural networks